-It is recommended to use variations if you have similar products.
-For example, we have FeedArmy’s Premium paint, and I have ten different colors.
-If I submit these ten products without adding the variation values, Google will consider them duplicates and not list them on Google Shopping.
+For example, I have ten different colors if we have FeedArmy’s Premium T-Shirt.
+If I submit these ten products without adding the variation values, Google may consider them duplicates and not list them on Google Shopping.
 However, if you add the variation values, the variant products will be listed inside Google Shopping.

 When adding groups, you need to give each group a unique identifier.
-This can be any random number and or name, as long as all groups that belong to each other have the same Group Identifier.
+This can be any random number and or name.
+Usually, you would use the parent ID with an extra value appended.
+Ensure all products that belong to each other have the same Item Group ID.

 |2||id1||my title – blue||my description||id1|